Investment Policy Monitor

 - Investment Policy Monitor >

-- Egypt - Adopted a new decree on free zones
+- Egypt - Adopted a decree providing on private free zones

 Egypt

 04 Jun 2023On 4 June 2023, the Prime Minister of Egypt issued Decree No. 2140 of 2023, amending Article No. 76 and introducing Article No. 76 bis to the Executive Regulations of the Investment Law No. 72 of 2017.
-The amendment to Article 76 removes some of the conditions for establishing a Private Free Zone (e.g. minimum capital, project area and industrial workforce requirements, and the need for a suitable place in the Public Free Zone), retaining the following:
+The Decree provides the following regarding the private free zones:

 Nature of measure: